Public media should be truly independent, able to scrutinise the actions of the powerful and inform the public so they can be held to account.

 Q: What’s the problem?

-When media aren’t independent of powerful interests and institutions, they can’t be trusted to hold the powerful to account.
-All too often, media reflect the interests of owners, advertisers or political parties.
+All too often, media reflect the interests of owners, advertisers or political parties, and when they’re not independent they can’t be trusted to hold the powerful to account.
 For example, media mogul Rupert Murdoch was strongly in favour of invading Iraq in 2003 – and so were all but one of his 175 newspapers across the world.
 Having the support of his newspapers made it easier for the UK government to ignore millions of people protesting against the war, and to avoid scrutiny of their decisions.

 Q: What’s the solution?

 Independence is closely related to funding – often, powerful groups are able to exert control over media by threatening to cut off the money.
 So public media need sustainable sources of funding which preserves their independence.
-If this money is raised from taxes, it needs to be administered by organisations which are separate from the government.
+If this money is raised from taxes (like the licence fee) it needs to be administered by organisations which are separate from the government.

 Journalists also need to be empowered to do their job properly – to thoroughly investigate issues and help their audiences understand who has power and how that is shaping their perspectives.
 The National Union of Journalists has long argued for a conscience clause for journalists, which would allow them to refuse unethical assignments.
 When media organisations are more democratic, and have strong union representation, they are more likely to be able to produce independent journalism.